hgouraud/gwtolatex/README.txt

 The html files contain only <a ... > tags and do not produce any pdf output.

 The launch parameters are:
- - base (wip)
- - bases (wip)
- - livres (wip)
- - follow process the resulting LaTeX code with pdflatex
- - index n repeat n times the index construction
- - family name of the .txt file to be processed in not in etst mode
+ -base (wip, is in fact defined in the <a commands in the input file) -bases (wip, for the time being "."; implies gwl is executed in bases) -livres location of input file and .pdf result -follow process the resulting LaTeX code with pdflatex -index n repeat n times the index construction -family name of the .txt file to be processed if not in test mode -famille idem
- - test n read file gwtolatex-testn.ext
+ -test n read file gwtolatex-testn.ext
- - o output file. if not specified livres/family.pdf
- - level debug level (for my personnal use!!)
+ -o output file. if not specified livres/family.pdf -level debug level (for my personnal use!!)
- - debug (wip)
+ -debug (wip)
- - v run pdflatex in verbose mode
+ -dev run from the repo otherwise from the distrib dir -v run pdflatex in verbose mode
- - help as usual
+ -help as usual

 In its current form, GwToLaTeX must run in the folder containing the target base.